 - Cons: Limited to certain regions, can experience slowdowns during peak hours.

-IZZI, owned by Grupo Televisa, is another prominent internet provider, offering both fiber-optic and cable services.
+IZZI, owned by Grupo Televisa, is another prominent internet provider, offering both fiber optic and cable services.
+It operates in roughly 30 states across Mexico.
 Important aspects to consider:

 -